aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 	* 	From AWS Console Click on **Services** and type in `IAM` in the search bar, then click on the result.
 	*  Click on **Users** on the left menu.
 	*  Locate your username and click on **your username**.
-	*  Note the User ARN in the User ARN field under Summary sectio.
+	*  Note the User ARN in the User ARN field under Summary section.

 7. Click **create document**